JuneKim0007/A-Shared-Ring-Queue-with-Batch-Ranging-Claiming./README.md

 **Fragmentation**: The existence of unusable gaps in the queue due to out-of-order advancement of cursors.

-**Shared Queue**: A single queue concurrently accessed by multiple producers and consumers.
+**Shared Queue**: A single queue concurrently accessed by either or both multiple producers and consumers.

 ### Desingn Assumptions and Pseudocode&#x20;